This article was originally posted on the Atlassian community.

 With Exalate, you can sync inline images from Freshdesk to Jira Cloud.
-So whenever you add an inline image in a note or even the description of a Freshdesk ticket, it will be automatically forwarded to Jira.
+Whenever you add an inline image in a note or the description of a Freshdesk ticket, it gets automatically forwarded to Jira.

-Similarly, when you add an inline image to a work item description or comment, it will appear as an actual inline image in the public note or attachment.
+Similarly, when you add an inline image to a work item description or comment in Jira, it will appear as an actual inline image in the Freshdesk public note or as an attachment.

-Then we can show how to sync them between Freshdesk and Jira Cloud using Exalate.
+Then we’ll walk through how to sync them between Freshdesk and Jira Cloud using Exalate.

 What is the Difference Between Inline Images and Attachments?

-Inline images are inserted directly into the ticket description or comment—think of them as “in-text” images.
-They render immediately within the flow of the text, making the message more readable and self-explanatory.
+Inline images are embedded directly into the ticket description or comment.
+Think of them as “in-text” images.
+They render within the flow of the text, making the message more readable and self-explanatory.

-Attachments are files added to a ticket or comment but listed separately, usually below the main message body.
+Attachments, on the other hand, are files listed separately from the main message body, usually below it.
 They’re meant for download and long-term reference.

-On Jira, you’ll see them in the work item as a separate field for download.
+In Jira, attachments appear in the work item as a separate field for download.

-The real difference is user experience: inline images are contextual within a ticket or work item, while attachments are optimized for storage and download.
+The core difference comes down to user experience: inline images provide context directly within a ticket or work item, while attachments are better for storage and download.
+For support-to-dev workflows, inline images are typically more useful because screenshots, error messages, and visual references stay right where the conversation is.

 When syncing inline images with Exalate, Jira Cloud sends data as Markdown, and Freshdesk sends data as HTML.

-Due to format differences, some formatting errors for text, images, and comments might appear after the sync.
-You can use Exalate scripts to prevent this.
-It comes with transformers and converters.
+Due to these format differences, some formatting errors for text, images, and comments might appear after the sync.
+You can handle this with Exalate’s Groovy scripting engine, which comes with built-in transformers and converters specifically designed for HTML-to-Markdown and Markdown-to-HTML conversion.

 How to Sync Inline Images